IanMercer/pi-sniffer/RaspberrySetup.md

 3. Create a `wpa_supplicant.conf` following the instructions here: https://www.raspberrypi.org/documentation/configuration/wireless/headless.md

-4. Add a blank file called `ssh` with no extension in the root directory too.
+4. Add a blank file called `ssh` with no extension in the root directory.
+This will allow remote access over SSH.

 5. Plug the Pi in and find what IP address it was allocated.
 You can probably find it at `raspberrypi.ocal` or you can connect a monitor and keyboard, or you can look at your router to see what IP was allocated, or you can do a portscan on the local network to find it (change the base address to match your local network in this nmap command.)
 ````